 Now that the upper is lasted tightly and the outside unit is complete, the two pieces come together.
 The rubber sole unit will receive coatings of primer and cement.
 The outsole will get its own special primer designed for EVA and rubber.
 The shoe upper is also prepared with its own special primer and cement.

 After the contact cement and primer has been completely dried in the heating tunnels the two pieces are joined together by hand.
 The skilled worker aligns the upper and outsole together, then places the shoe in a hydraulic press.

-The shoe will have 3 pressing operations, usually all done with one machine.
+The shoe will have 3 pressing operations, usually, all done with one machine.
 A vertical press, toe and heel press, and side presses.
-This insures there is full contact between the upper and outsole.
+This ensures there is full contact between the upper and outsole.
 Once the shoe is pressed together it’s often put in the cooling tunnel to set the glue.